jx-gao/Sudoku/README.md

 # Sudoku
- - Sudoku solver for IDSA
+ - Simple sudoku solver
  - Uses backtracking algorithm to solve a sudoku
  - Can solve up to 16x16 sudoku depending on the difficulty
+ - Just compile and run